jane-y-wu/PayPal-MAMDashboard/README.md

 ### Starting it up

-To run the full application, all 4 components will need to be running.
+If you wish to run the application manually, you just need to make sure all 4 components will are running.

-1. cd `PartnerOnboardingMonitoring-REST`
+1. `cd PartnerOnboardingMonitoring-REST`
-2. node app.js
+2. `node app.js`
-3. cd `PartnerOnboardingMonitoring-app`
+3. `cd PartnerOnboardingMonitoring-app`
-4. npm start
+4. `npm start`
-5. cd `PartnerOnboardingMonitoring-batch`
+5. `cd PartnerOnboardingMonitoring-batch`
-6. node batch.js
+6. `node batch.js`

 If you choose to connect to your own MongoDB, make sure that is running too.

+If you want to actually start up the service and have it run indefinitely, you can use a tool called PM2.
+Assuming you have node installed, you can install pm2 globally on your machine.

+	npm install -g pm2

+1. `cd PartnerOnboardingMonitoring-REST`
+2. `pm2 start app.js`
+3. `cd PartnerOnboardingMonitoring-app`
+4. `pm2 start ./node_modules/webpack-dev-server/bin/webpack-dev-server.js -- --content-base src --inline --hot`
+5. `cd PartnerOnboardingMonitoring-batch`
+6. `pm2 batch.js`

+More information about managing pm2 processes can be found [here](http://pm2.keymetrics.io/docs/usage/quick-start/).

 ## Customizing/Extending the App